Native Butterfly Host Plants for the Willamette Valley in Oregon (listed by plant)

 Rhododendron: Green Comma, Hoary Comma

-Rockcresses: Julia’s Orange tip, Western White
+Rockcresses: Julia’s Orange tip

-Rushes: Ochre Ringlet
+Rushes, unspecified: Ochre Ringlet

 Sedums: Brown Elfin, Gray Hairstreak

-Serviceberry: Pale Swallowtail, Brown Elfin, Lorquin’s Admiral
+Serviceberry: Brown Elfin, Lorquin’s Admiral Pale Swallowtail

 Snowberries: Snowberry Checkerspot

-Strawberry: Two-Banded Checkered Skipper, Gray Hairstreak
+Strawberry, unspecified: Two-Banded Checkered Skipper, Gray Hairstreak

-Thermopsis: Persius Duskywing, Western Tailed Blue
+Thermopsis: Clouded Sulfur, Persius Duskywing, Western Tailed Blue

-Thistles: American Lady, Painted Lady, Mylitta Crescent
+Thistles, unspecified: American Lady, Painted Lady, Mylitta Crescent

-Watercress: Margined White, Western White
+Watercress: Margined White, Julia’s Orangetip

-Violets: Western Meadow Fritillary, Great-spangled Fritillary, Hydaspe Fritillary, Zerene Fritillary
+Violets: Western Meadow Fritillary, Great-spangled Fritillary, Hydaspe Fritillary, Zerene Fritillary (the Valley Fritillary was a subspecies of Zerene, and is now thought to be extinct in the valley).

 Resources: